acbrandao/Javascript/Javascript_hotReload/README.md

 <h1> It works!
 Simpel JS Hot Reload <h1>
 ```

-and you'r web page should shoe the difference
+and you're web page should should reload in a couple of seconds, notice the difference?

 ### Tested in ..

+I tested this with  the following browsers and it worked:
+  * Chrome
+  * Fireox
+  * Internet Explorer Edge

+It makes use of any HTML 'XMLHttpRequest()' so any browser that supports that should work.

 ## Deployment

-This is primarily a web development AID, when you're happy with
+This is primarily a web development AID to save you from re-loading a web page as you're changing it, when you're happy with
 you're web page, simplly, remove the <Script> tag

 ```
 <script type="text/javascript" src="hotreload.js"></script>
 ```
 and you're page will stop the reloads.

 ## Authors